Daequan Hardy: Buffalo Bills

 Hardy was selected by the Buffalo Bills with the 219th overall pick in the sixth round of the 2024 NFL draft.
 He was released as part of final roster cuts on August 27, then later added back to the practice squad.
 He signed a reserve/future contract with Buffalo on January 27, 2025.

 On August 26, 2025, Hardy was released by the Bills as part of final roster cuts and re-signed to the practice squad the next day.
 He was released by Buffalo again on August 28.

 Pittsburgh Steelers

 On November 4, 2025, Hardy signed with the Pittsburgh Steelers' practice squad.
+He was released on November 26 and re-signed to the practice squad on December 2.
+On January 14, 2026, Hardy signed a reserve/futures contract with Pittsburgh.
+He was waived/injured on May 4, and placed on injured reserve.